DesireeMcElroy/life-expectancy-project/README.md

 * Steps to recreate
     1. Clone this repository
     - https://github.com/DesireeMcElroy/life_expectancy-project
+    2. Import WHO Life Expectancy dataset then go through the data science pipeline to wrangle, explore and model.

 ## Key Findings
 1. Through visual exploration and statistical testing, I was able to confirm my suspicion of top features for my model.
 Using the recursive feature method, I confirmed which features would make it into my final model.
 2. I first created a baseline model using the mean average of life expectancy and initially obtained an RMSE score of 9.2.
 This score was pretty high considering life expecting was off by an average of 8 years.
-3. I then created four competitive models using multiple different algorithms.
+3. I then created four competitive models using multiple algorithms.
 Three models using LinearRegression and PolynomialRegression outperformed my baseline by over 50%
 4. In the end I moved forward with Model 5 (PolynomialRegression with a degree of 3) to test on the unseen test data set.
 The results were as follows:
     - train dataset: RMSE = 2.72
     - validate (unseen) dataset: RMSE = 3.27